katarighe/hello-world-react-rails/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-Here are some future features that could be added to the Budget app in the future.
+Here are some future features that could be added to the Hello World app in the future.

-- **Add Transactions & Animations**
-- **Introduce a Desktop version**
 - **Improve the overall UX / UI design**

-These are just a few ideas for future features that could be added to the Budget app.
+These are just a few ideas for future features that could be added to the Hello World app.

 The specific features that are added will depend on the needs and wants of the users.